 We all know that space is limited when storing gear and supplies onboard vessels.
 While the deck can hold necessities, moving about the boat becomes a challenge and results in trips and falls.
 Boat storage is also crucial for keeping items dry instead of becoming saturated with rain and spray from waves.
-Utilize these boat storage ideas when owning and operating a boat in both fresh and saltwater through Georgia, South Carolina, and North Carolina.
+Utilize these top six boat storage ideas when owning and operating a boat in both fresh and saltwater.

 Why Is Boat Storage Important

-When guests flock on board, be prepared for an onslaught of bags filled with towels, snacks, changes of clothes, and more.
+When guests climb onboard, be prepared for an onslaught of bags filled with towels, snacks, changes of clothes, and more.
 Day gear combined with stuffed storage lockers makes for a difficult situation when it comes to space.

 A T-Bag for center consoles is designed to provide storage space beneath the top but above the operator’s head.
 The captain or driver can reach up and stow or pull items from the storage space.

 T-Bags are ideal for stowing life jackets, but the ample space allows for other large and bulky items.
-Be aware that objects within a T-Bag are subject to moisture intrustion.
+Be aware that objects within a T-Bag are subject to moisture intrusion.
 Never store cell phones or other electronic devices.
 Lastly, ensure that items contained inside do not begin to mold.
+Every once in a while, take a look at what you have stored in your T Top or T Bag; it will help keep the gear in much better condition.

 When a boat is designed to contain a below deck locker, the hatch is most frequently intended to store watersports equipment.
 Utilize the space to your advantage and stow waterskis, wakeboards, towlines, deflated tubes, and more.